Ethics and Integrity Policy

 4. The Decision of the Committee

 a.
-Upon completion of the hearing, determined at the sole discretion of the Committee, the parties to the dispute will retire, and the Committee shall assess the evidence and formulate its recommendation to the Associate Dean.
+Upon completion of the hearing, determined at the sole discretion of the Committee, the parties to the dispute will retire, and the Committee shall assess the evidence and formulate its recommendation to the Executive Assistant Dean.
 During this part of the hearing, no one other than Committee members shall be present and no new evidence may be introduced.

 b.
 The decision will be based on an open vote by all members hearing the charge.
 The recommendation shall be based on a vote of the majority of the members.
 Those members of the Committee who do not concur with the majority decision have the right to append a minority report to the recommendations.